 Yes!
-You can search for and apply to jobs within JagJobs.
+You can search for and apply for jobs within JagJobs.
 Unless the position states that it requires work-study, you can submit your materials.

 Experience can include more than just past employment.
 When creating your resume, you can include any experience through which you have gained or used particular skills.
 Consider internships, leadership roles, volunteer work, and more.
 If you want to discuss this further, come see us!

 There are a few steps you can take: